dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-creating-an-unbound-windows-forms-datagridview-control.md

 ---
-title: Walkthrough to Creating an Unbound Windows Forms DataGridView Control
+title: Create an Unbound Windows Forms DataGridView Control

 description: You can create an Unbound Windows Forms DataGridView Control and display a small amount of data without binding it to a data source

-ms.date: "03/30/2017"
+ms.date: "01/17/2022"
+ms.custom: devdivchpfy22
 dev_langs:
   - "csharp"
   - "vb"